 Watch these two short webinar videos to discover how the upcoming Protect Duty Bill will affect you and your clients.
-Former Chief Superintendent John Pendleton from the renowned security expert’s Blackstone Consultancy shares insights on following topics:
+Former Chief Superintendent John Pendleton from the renowned security expert Blackstone Consultancy shares insights on the following topics:

 John joined Blackstone Consultancy after serving 30 years in the Metropolitan Police Service, with most of his time spent in Counter Terrorism and Protection roles.
 He achieved the rank of Chief Superintendent.

-These videos are provided for information purposes only are general and educational in nature and do not constitute legal advice.
+These videos are provided for information purposes only and are general and educational in nature, and do not constitute legal advice.
 The information contained herein should not be considered as a substitute for seeking professional advice in specific circumstances.

 Ecclesiastical shall not be liable for your use or any reliance on, or action taken (or not taken) by you and any loss, however incurred, as a result; all responsibility for such is excluded (except for that which cannot be excluded by law) by Ecclesiastical.